terminal42/contao-geoip2-country/README.md

    set to the visitors country.

+6. **Automatic update of GeoIP2-Country database**<br>
+   Using the Contao cron scheduler, if you configure the necessary API credentials.

 ### Note on page visibility

 If the visibility of a root page is configured, it also affects all its subpages.
 This means